vitalif/vitastor/README.md

 - OSD creation tool (OSDs currently have to be created by hand)
 - Other administrative tools
 - Per-inode I/O and space usage statistics
-- jerasure EC support with any number of data and parity drives in a group
 - Parallel usage of multiple network interfaces
 - Proxmox and OpenNebula plugins
 - iSCSI proxy